waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 </Tabs>

 :::info
-The `listenAddresses` field stores the node's listening address(es), while the `enrUri` field stores the discoverable `ENR` URI for peer discovery.
+The `listenAddresses` field stores the node's listening addresses, while the `enrUri` field stores the discoverable `ENR` URI for peer discovery.
 :::

 ## Find the Node Addresses